Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Introduction

+\item We introduce an explicit dynamics-constrained policy learning method based on vehicle dynamics priors.
+Yaw-rate and sideslip-angle limits are used to characterize a dynamics-based safe operating envelope, and their CBF-inspired safety margins are transformed into stability cost functions that incorporated into the policy optimization through Lagrangian relaxation.
+This mechanism regularizes unstable control behaviors during trial-and-error learning, thereby mitigating dynamic instability while maintaining sufficient exploration viability;

+\item We propose a progressive two-stage curriculum learning strategy.
+This strategy partitions the learning process into a trajectory guidance stage and a high-speed exploration stage.
+By implementing an 'easy-to-hard' training schedule through this progressive reward formulation, we significantly enhance both the learning efficiency and the racing performance of the reinforcement learning agent. \end{enumerate}

-The remainder of the paper is organized as follows: In section \ref{sec:prelim}, some preliminaries are introduced and the racing problem is defined.
+The remainder of the paper is organized as follows: section \ref{sec:prelim} introduces preliminaries and defines the racing problem.
 The methodology is elaborated in Section \ref{sec:method}.
 In Section \ref{sec:results}, simulation testing and discussion of proposed method are presented.
-Finally, Section \ref{sec:conclusion} concludes this work.
+Section \ref{sec:conclusion} concludes this work.